 Why Visit Bristol?

-Bristol, an English city with a rich maritime history, straddles both sides of the River Avon. its heritage as an industrial hub now makes it a historical and culture landmark with much to explore.
+Bristol, an English city with a rich maritime history, straddles both sides of the River Avon. its heritage as an industrial hub now makes it a historical and cultural landmark with much to explore for all the passengers.

 Bristol Cathedral is part of a trek along "The Great West Way." was founded in 1140 as St. Augustine's Abbey but it ultimately became the seat of Bishop Bristol in 1542.
 The Gothic style of the cathedral makes it a breathtaking sight in the city.

 Another stop along the Great West Way is the Clifton Suspension Bridge.
 This bridge is probably the most recognizable structure in Bristol and is certainly the most popular photo of the area to be posted on social media.
 Built-in 1835, it is an engineering marvel that has come to represent great thinkers.

 The Bristol Hotel is a place to both find the comforts of home, the elegance of a high-end hotel and the energy of the harbour area all in one location.
 The hotel offers several hotels, a cafe and an Afternoon tea, as well has fitness amenities.

 If you are looking for a luxury boutique hotel in Bristol, look no further than the Berwick Lodge.
 This is a privately owned manor located on beautiful land with views that reach as far as Wales.
 Despite the hotel being small and personal, it doe snot lack charm with carefully designed rooms and fine dining available.

 A Spanish restaurant was awarded one Michelin star in Bristol.
 Try the jamón, los pimientos de Padrón or delicious sweet wines from Andalusia.
 Enjoy tapas there!

 Bulrush is a Michelin Star restaurant owned by Chef George Livesey.
 Focus on local ingredients and mixing french cuisine with a dab from Japan the experience will be unforgettable